-If you know that your primary VMs are about to go offline, you can proactively switch the workload to their replicas.
-A planned failover is smooth manual switching from a primary VM to its replica with minimum interrupting in operation.
+Planned failover is smooth manual switching from a primary VM to its replica with minimum interrupting in operation.
+Planned failover is helpful when you know that your primary VMs are about to go offline and you need to proactively switch the workload from source VMs to their replicas.
 You can use the planned failover, for example, if you plan to perform datacenter migration, maintenance or software upgrade of the primary VMs.
-You can also perform planned failover if you have an advance notice of a disaster approaching that will require taking the primary servers offline.
+You can also perform planned failover if you have noticed some signs of the approaching disaster.

-When you start the planned failover, Veeam Backup & Replication performs the following steps:
+When you start the planned failover, Veeam Backup & Replication performs the following operations:

 - The failover process triggers the replication job to perform an incremental replication run and copy the un-replicated changes to the replica.